Sylvari Windsong

 Date: 31/01/2020

-Summary: Sylvari takes a trip down memory lane after discovering a token of her past in the most unlikely of places.
+Story Summary: Sylvari takes a trip down memory lane after dispatching an orcish hunter in the forests of Ashenvale.
 Her old grove is... not what she remembers.

 Date: 18/02/2019